particle-iot/docs/README.md

 ### Organization

-The majority of the content herein is stored in the `src/content/en` directory as a set of Markdown files.
+The majority of the content herein is stored in the `src/content` directory as a set of Markdown files.
 Assets such as images and javascript are stored in the `src/assets` directory.

 ### Structuring your content

 The docs dynamically generate a table of contents for navigation purposes based on the headers (i.e. `###`) that you use on each page.
-It is important to note that _order and heirarchy matters_ when you are designing the organization of content on your page.
+It is important to note that _order and hierarchy matters_ when you are designing the organization of content on your page.
 Your page should include the following:

 * 1 `h1` at the top of the page that will serve as the title of the page.
 You can even copy the `title` directly from the front-matter of the markdown file like this: `# {{title}}`